 - Develop an action plan for food waste prevention with concrete measures, timing, responsibilities, and budget.

-- Offer educational workshops for different stakeholder groups (kitchen professionals, pupils, senior citizens, etc.) (Tool 1, Tool 2, Tool 3).
+- Offer educational workshops for different stakeholder groups (kitchen professionals, pupils, senior citizens, etc.) (Campaigning and cooking for awareness raising, Training and networking for kitchen professionals, Sustainable diet training for public institutions).

 - Provide the results of the studies in reports and implement further communication measures.